Sara Philibotte

 Denver, Colorado based Research and Data Science Professional

 Hi, I'm Sara!
-I love learning how people behave and think to better serve other people and to help positively change how we interact with and understand each other in a chaotic and unpredictable world.
+I love learning how people behave and think to better serve other people and to help positively change how we interact with and understand each other in an unpredictable world.

 I have always loved the irrefutability of working with data and the creativity and empathy involved with storytelling, and as a self-proclaimed nerd, I am always excited to tackle a new research question and expand my knowledge of a new field.
 I have found the perfect way to combine these seemingly disparate skills through the world of market research, analytics, and data science.

 I have experience working with organizations of all sizes, from Fortune 500 enterprises to Inc. 500 startups and grassroots non-profits.
-As a detail-oriented person researcher, I have worked in fields ranging from cognitive neuroscience to government technology implementation to non-profit social media engagement.
+As a detail-oriented researcher, I have worked in fields ranging from cognitive neuroscience to government technology implementation and I love learning about new industries.

 EDUCATION & COMMUNITY SERVICE